halasadi/pmhc_methods_tf/README.md

 # public_pmhc_method

-This Repo contains code to train a machine-learning peptide-MHC binding model on publicly available data, with little restrictions on the license.
+Playing around with training a NetMHCpan-like model on publicly available data.